 The Environmental Impact Statement studied a slight modification to a portion of the Special Use Airspace (SUA)-Restricted Area R-3007-that is currently associated with Townsend Bombing Range.
 SUA is airspace that the Federal Aviation Administration (FAA), who regulates the national airspace, has set aside for military or other unusual flight activity.
-The proposed modification would add to the current Restricted Area the airspace, from 100 feet above ground level down to the surface of the ground where it would be above the proposed acquisition Areas 1B and 3.
-The purpose of this additional airspace would be to exclude non-participating aircraft from intruding into hazardous operations, as required by FAA regulations.
-The proposed modernization would not require the establishment of other Special Use Airspace.
-The FAA would determine through rulemaking whether to make any requested SUA modification.
+Under the Preferred Alternative, Restricted Area R-3007 airspace will be modified by extending the current 100-foot floor to ground level only over the land to be acquired (Acquisition Areas 1B and 3) to match the existing restricted airspace over the current range.
+The purpose of this additional airspace is to exclude non-participating aircraft from intruding into hazardous operations, as required by FAA regulations.
+The proposed modernization does not require the establishment of other Special Use Airspace.
+The FAA will determine through rulemaking whether to make any requested SUA modification.

 What is the project schedule?

-The current project schedule is as follows: Completed Project Milestones:
+Completed Project Milestones:

-Notice of Intent to Undertake an Environmental Impact Statement (EIS) was released August 6, 2010

-Public Scoping Meetings - August 24 and 26, 2010

-Public Scoping Comment Period - August 6 to September 7, 2010 and October 10 to November 8, 2010

-Draft EIS- Published in Federal Register on July 13, 2012

-Public Comment Period for Draft EIS - July 13 to August 27, 2012; extended until September 27, 2012.

-Public Meetings for Draft EIS - August 7 and August 9, 2012

-Final EIS - Published in Federal Register on March 22, 2013
+- Notice of Intent to Undertake an Environmental Impact Statement (EIS) was released August 6, 2010 - Public Scoping Meetings August 24 and 26, 2010 - Public Scoping Comment Period August 6 to September 7, 2010 and October 10 to November 8, 2010 - Draft EIS- Published in Federal Register on July 13, 2012 - Public Comment Period for Draft EIS July 13 to August 27, 2012; extended until September 27, 2012. - Public Meetings for Draft EIS August 7 and August 9, 2012 - Final EIS Published in Federal Register on March 22, 2013 - Record of Decision (ROD) Published in Federal Register on January 31, 2014.